ufidon/java/mod7/labs/Lab4.md

 The status message can be constructed as operation + "succeeded" or operation + "failed", for example
 - connecting to the database failed
 - connecting to the database succeeded
+- **Hints**:
+  - use try...catch blocks
+    - show successful message in the try block
+    - show failed message in the catch block

 - **Note: the screenshots of the following test cases are required.**